MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/blank-app-launcher-and-menu-bar.md

 ## Problem

-In Office 365, a user experiences the following symptoms:
+In Microsoft 365, a user experiences the following symptoms:

 - Icons are missing from the tiles in the Office 365 app launcher.
 - In Outlook on the web, the icons in the upper-right area of the page are missing.
 For example, the **Help** and **Settings** icon are missing.